mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 concentrator.
 Each endpoint can then coordinate the use of the Packet Tag across the tunneling session as presented in {{packet-tag-use}}.

+Both QUIC tunnel endpoints open their first unidirectional stream (i.e. stream 2 and 3), hereafter named the QUIC tunnel control stream, to exchange these messages.
+A QUIC tunnel endpoint MUST NOT close its unidirectional stream and SHOULD provide enough flow control credit to its peer.

-The messages used for this purpose are described in {{messages-format}}.
-The QUIC tunnel control stream is used to convey these messages and establish the negotiation of a tunneling session.
+The messages format used for this purpose are described in {{messages-format}}.
 The client initiates the procedure and MAY either start a new session or join an existing session.
 This negotiation MUST NOT take place more than once per QUIC connection.

 ### Coordinate use of the Packet Tag {#packet-tag-use}